-COON-SANDWICK LAKE (Itasca) Northern pike: all from 24-36" must be immediately released.
-Possession limit three, only one over 36".
+COON-SANDWICK LAKE (Itasca) Northern pike: all from 24-36" must be immediately released, possession limit 3, only 1 over 36".

-CRANE LAKE including Vermilion Gorge and Echo River from mouth upstream to County Highway 424 bridge (St. Louis) Walleye: all from 18-26" must be immediately released.
-One over 26" allowed in possession.
-Walleye and sauger: possession limit six combined, only four may be walleye.
+CRANE LAKE including Vermilion Gorge and Echo River from mouth upstream to County Highway 424 bridge (St. Louis) Walleye: all from 18-26" must be immediately released, only 1 over 26" allowed in possession.
+Walleye and sauger: possession limit 6 combined, only 4 may be walleye.